ATFutures/nyped/README.md

 An eighth category is network centrality, with additional layers modelling dispersal from each of these categories.
 The model explains R<sup>2</sup>= 83.9 of the observed variation in pedestrian counts.
-Final result looks like this:
+Final results, with significantly explanatory layers named according to the first three letters of the above layers, looks like this:

 | Layer Name | Estimate | Std.
 Error | t value | Pr(\>t) |
 | :--------- | -------: | ---------: | ------: | ------: |